re-ops/re-docs/quickstart/README.md

 ## Image

-In this configuration Re-ops will use a local LXD server to run containers, we will now create a base image for Re-ops to create new instances from:
+For this setup we will use a local LXD server to run containers which requires a base container image:

 ```bash
 cd ~/re-ops/re-pack